vision-web3/ethereum-contracts/dev/README.md

 ### Start the Docker Stack

 The testing environment requires Ethereum nodes running inside Docker containers.
-These containers are configured to have the Pantos contracts predeployed.
+These containers are configured to have the Vision contracts predeployed.

 To start the stack, run the following command: